 The one hundred and first annual English senior cross-country championship took place at Newark and Notts Showground in Newark, Nottinghamshire.
-The race had been run on the showground four years ago and was sponsored by Provincial Insurance Company Ltd. The popularity of the race continued to increase with no fewer that 331 teams entered.
+The race had been run on the showground in 1984 and was sponsored by Provincial Insurance Company Ltd. The popularity of the race continued to increase with no fewer that 331 teams entered.
 The course was the usual nine miles consisting of three laps and the start and finish straights.
 13 hot baths were laid on for the runners after the race in the Showground's stables with changing facilities in the cattle buildings.
 A large part of the course was ploughed field and the going was heavy.

 Dave Clarke (Hercules Wimbledon AC) was hot favourite after last year's win and some good form on the road, area champions were Paul Roden (East Cheshire Harriers) - Northern, Chris Robison (Royal Navy AC) held the Southern and Midland champion was Kevin Fahey (Bristol AC), Paul Cuskin (Jarrow & Hebburn AC) was the inter-counties title holder.